adrolli/laraverse/README.md

     -   [ ] Item popularity <= 50% should be checked weekly
     -   [ ] Null or no Item should be checked monthly

--   [ ] If table empty get all packages from Packagist
+-   [x] If table empty get all packages from Packagist
 -   [ ] Else get Packagist latest by timestamp of last run
--   [ ] Run PackagistPackages batch 100, do a 1 sec sleep between
+-   [x] Run PackagistPackages in a batch of 100, do a 1 sec sleep between

 ### PackagistPackagesUpdate

--   [ ] Needs an array of packagist packages, so it can do 1 or many packages and are enabled to be used witch batch mode
+-   [x] Needs an array of packagist packages, so it can do 1 or many packages and are enabled to be used witch batch mode
--   [ ] Get full data for package from Packagist API, do a 1 sec sleep between
+-   [x] Get full data for package from Packagist API, do a 1 sec sleep between
--   [ ] Update or create Packagist model with fields, set Repo Updated to false
+-   [x] Update or create Packagist model with fields
+-   [x] set Repo Updated to false

 ### RepositoriesUpdater (runs hourly, but not concurrent)